Rich trio back on Earth after charter trip to space station

 After hosting longer than expected, NASA was itching to make room for the next crew.
 SpaceX will attempt to launch three NASA astronauts and one Italian to the space station as soon as Wednesday.
 They’ll replace the three Americans and a German up there since November who will head back to Earth in their own SpaceX capsule.

 The pace is blazingly fast by NASA standards.
-SpaceX’s Benji Reed said the company launched its first passengers — a pair of NASA test pilots — two years ago and just completed its first private flight using the same capsule.
+SpaceX’s Benji Reed said the company launched its first passengers — a pair of NASA test pilots — two years ago and just completed its first private flight to the space station using the same capsule.

 Axiom handled the logistics for the trip for its three paying customers: Connor from Dayton, Ohio; Canadian private equity CEO Mark Pathy; and Israeli investor Eytan Stibbe of Tel Aviv.
 Their chaperone was Michael Lopez-Alegria, an Axiom vice president who flew to space four times while a NASA astronaut.